 The course is an introductory biochemistry course offered to undergraduate students in the Medical Lab Technology Program and related fields.
-A course that provides an overview of structure, function, and cellular metabolism of biological micro/ macro molecules.
+A course that provides an overview of the structure, function, and cellular metabolism of biological micro/macro molecules.
 The course elaborates on the normal and abnormal metabolism highlighting their clinical relevance correlating basic information to disease situation.
-Second semester.
+The course fulfills the premedical requirement in biochemistry, Prerequisite: CHEM 208.
+Second term.